Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 William Frederick Battcock is boarding at 51 Wilton Road, Bexhill, Sussex in the home of Eliza Swann.
 Agnes Battcock is visiting the Blackwell family at 16 - 21 St George's Square, Hanover, London.

-George Arthur Battcock was to pass away in 1907 in Maidenhead Berkshire, The Slough Windsor and Eton Observer reports -
+George Arthur Battcock was to pass away in 1907 in Maidenhead Berkshire, On 27th November 1907, the Maidenhead advertiser reported:

 More information on the Battcock can be found at Global Battcock Family Tree.